Kale-Wu1/RGBar/README.md

 RGBoard is an 8 key macropad with a rotary encoder.
 Each key is backlit with a SK6812 reverse mounted neopixel.
 ![KW-01 Assembled](https://github.com/user-attachments/assets/8986adfd-3117-437b-9bf0-5ade84aad97a)

+### Inspiration
+I had some extra time, and wanted to make something sleek and minimalist...with RGB, of course ;)

+### Challenges
+This was my first PCB, so the routing took a while... hopefully it works - DRC looked pretty good!

 ## Features
 - 3D printed case